 These colors were used for the base and the text that crossed the largest circle from edge to edge.
 Its diagonal placement became a recognizable hallmark of Packard, as the raised edge of the line was another expression of the company’s activity.
 It created a sense of movement toward new heights and achievements in a straight line and upwards.

 The font of the wordmark was also distinctive.
 Designers gave the brand name a dynamic feel by using a handwritten style.
-The slanted letters with sharp angles, elegant curves, and bends reflected the sophisticated appearance of the cars.
+The slanted letters with sharp angles, elegant curves, and bends reflected the cars’ sophisticated appearance.
 The elegant line drawn under the text and connected to the final “d” underscored the company’s special status in the global market.